amanrj33/miwok/README.md

 # miwok
-An app that displays lists of vocabulary words for the user to learn the Miwok language.
+An app that displays list of vocabulary words for the user to learn the Miwok language.
 Under an course of udacity.

 # license